juce/xcs-tweaks/README.md

 ## Apparent problem

-There is an execution path in Xcode API (which is hit a lot of time apparently), where the information about installed simulators and devices is retreived and filtered.
-The very first time, when Xcode Server is started, this information is retrieved from CouchDB, and then cached in Redis - to speed up subsequent requests for it.
+There is an execution path in Xcode API (which is hit a lot of times, apparently), where the information about installed simulators and devices is retrieved and filtered.
+The very first time, when Xcode Server is started, the query is sent to CouchDB, and then the response is cached in Redis - to speed up subsequent requests for it.
 Problem is, this read-from-cache operation is extremely slow.

 I can't really say why... but it's pretty simple to check and time it.